 As the woman finished that sentence, alarms began blaring through the meeting room.
 Landry was on his feet quickly, moving to a communication panel on the wall.

-"Six Ha'tak are hardly something to worry about..."
-Cam said, "Especially with how many ships we have."
+"Six Ha'tak are hardly something to worry about."
+Cam frowned in the background.
+"Especially with how many ships we have."

-"That's the thing Colonel," White obviously overheard that statement, "Their power readings are off the charts for what we, or rather you know of Ha'tak.
+"That's the thing Colonel," White obviously overheard that statement.
+"Their power readings are off the charts for what we, or rather you know of Ha'tak.
 Even the Anubis variant is weaker.
-Their armor is silver in addition, not gold.
+Their armor is silver too.
 I can't get an exact read on shields or weaponry."